 Audiences of all abilities are welcome at Sound Maze, including people with disabilities, and adults and children on the Autism spectrum.
 This is a creative adventure and musical outing for everyone.

-Sound Maze has seen successful presentations at the USC Fisher Museum of Art in Los Angeles, Mondavi Center at UC Davis, OZ Art Nashville, Fort Mason Center in San Francisco, and the Napa Valley Museum.
-It will be at UNC Chapel Hill in February 2018.
+Sound Maze has seen successful presentations at the Esplanade in Singapore, UNC Chapel Hill, USC Fisher Museum of Art in Los Angeles, Mondavi Center at UC Davis, OZ Art Nashville, Fort Mason Center in San Francisco, and the Napa Valley Museum.